 During the winter, bumblebee queens hibernate to survive.
 Also, unlike honeybees, they don't need to hoard honey to sustain themselves through the winter.
 Since bumblebee queens have a longer lifespan, they can emerge in the spring without living on a honey stash.

-Bumblebees relish nectar like honeybees but only do a little with it beyond immediate consumption.
-While honeybees turn surplus nectar into honey, bumblebees don't.
+Bumblebees relish nectar like many other bee species but only do a little with it beyond immediate consumption.
+While honeybees collect nectar and turn any surplus into honey, bumblebees don't.
 Instead, they enjoy their hard-earned nectar on the spot, leaving no chance for it to turn into honey.

 Bumblebees can fly 33 kilometers per hour, flapping their wings more than 130 times per second, a testament to their physical prowess.